godspeedsystems/gs_doc/docs/microservices/workflows.md

 See the below example,
 - If a task gets failed for any task_value then control goes to on_error defined at task level.
 On continue false, it breaks the loop else it continues the next tasks.
-- If no task is successful in loop then the control goes to on_error defined at loop level.
+- If all the tasks are failed in loop then the control goes to on_error defined at loop level.

 :::note
-on_error at loop level only gets executed when no task is successful.
+on_error at loop level only gets executed when all the tasks are failed.
 If even one task gets successful then it won't get executed.
 :::

 ```yaml